 In The Muppets: A Celebration of 30 Years, he introduced a montage of guest star clips, saying that his favorite Muppet moments are those with the guest stars.

 In A Muppet Family Christmas, he found an old film strip of the very first Christmas that the Muppets had ever spent together.

-Scooter has also appeared in The Muppets Go Hollywood, John Denver & the Muppets: A Christmas Together, The Fantastic Miss Piggy Show, John Denver and the Muppets: A Rocky Mountain Holiday, and The Muppets Celebrate Jim Henson.
+Scooter has also appeared in The Muppets Go Hollywood, John Denver & the Muppets: A Christmas Together, The Fantastic Miss Piggy Show, Rocky Mountain Holiday, and The Muppets Celebrate Jim Henson.
 He also hosted the 1985 video compilation Children's Songs and Stories and made appearances in Fozzie's Muppet Scrapbook and Rowlf's Rhapsodies with the Muppets.